aimi-lab/robust-pose-estimator/README.md

 ``` $ pip install git+https://github.com/princeton-vl/lietorch.git ```

 ## Prepare the data

-For training and (fast) inference you need to unpack and pre-process the stereo video file.
+1. Download the *StereoMIS* dataset from [here](10.5281/zenodo.7727692) and unzip it in the data folder.
-The video file needs to contains the left and right stereo images horizontally stacked.
+Note, only provide the porcine sequences of *StereMIS* are public.
+Each sequence contains a stereo video file,
-You need a stereo calibration file named endoscope_calibration.yaml in the same folder.
+camera calibration and camera poses.
-Then run the following script:
+2. For training and (fast) inference you need to unpack and pre-process the stereo video files with:
 ```
 $ cd scripts
-$ python preprocess_video_data.py path/to/input
+$ python preprocess_video_data.py ../data/StereoMIS
 ```

 ## Training